-Informed decision making recognizes the long lived character of the infractivisture asset and the need to plan and Informed decision-making recognizes the long-lived character of the infrastructure asset and the need to plan and budget for them on a full lifecycle basis beginning with the identification of a service need.
-Identify and minding Identify and predict Develop and adopt a workforce Management Plan to ensure County has planned for the unforeseeable future workforce issues to (next 10 years) and can meet the objectives of the CPLUDP ensure resources meet The Workforce Management Plan is a continuous process of matching workforce requirements to county the objectives of the objectives in delivering the CPLUDP, as well as analyzing and focusing on the human resource implication when County's Physical and undertaking strategic plan activities Land Use Development In developing and maintaining the workforce Management plan, consideration has been given to both internal and Plan external factors that may affect the county's ability to meet its current and future workforce needs.
+Informed decision-making recognizes the long-lived character of the infrastructure asset and the need to plan and budget for them on a full lifecycle basis beginning with the identification of a service need.
+Identify and predict Develop and adopt a workforce Management Plan to ensure County has planned for the unforeseeable future workforce issues to (next 10 years) and can meet the objectives of the CPLUDP ensure resources meet The Workforce Management Plan is a continuous process of matching workforce requirements to county the objectives of the objectives in delivering the CPLUDP, as well as analyzing and focusing on the human resource implication when County's Physical and undertaking strategic plan activities Land Use Development In developing and maintaining the workforce Management plan, consideration has been given to both internal and Plan external factors that may affect the county's ability to meet its current and future workforce needs.
 These factors include an ageing population, identified skills shortage, past recruiting experience, the county's financial position and stakeholder expectations.
 Detail and be The County authority uses the CPLUDP and resourcing options to prepare a 5-year delivery programme for its accountable for the term in Office actions taken to achieve Develop and deliver a 5-year delivery programme detailing the actions the county government will prioritize in a the objectives of the 5-year period which are aligned with achieving the objectives of the County Physical and Land Use Development CPLUDP Plan Each year, adopt an Operational Plan including a detailed annual budget and a statement on the County Revenue Policy The adoption of the above documents guides the Members of the County Assembly and staff to ensure that the decisions of the county are open, transparent and consistent with stakeholders' aspirations during the consultative forums in the CPLUDP development process To demonstrate accountability to the people, MCAs and county staff should at all times ensure that their decisions are consistent with Delivery Plan and Operations Plan.
-The decision-making process should include appropriate analysis and documentation of all risks and financial implication Account to the Public Develop an annual report detailing: for the expenditure of Progress on delivery of programmes public monies and Financial Performance efficient and effective Asset reporting operations of the county Asset reporting Legal proceedings operations of the county Contracts awarded 0.0000000000000000000000000000000000000 Private work and financial assistance Datails of outcomed hading companies and portropolities.
-Details of external bodies, companies and partnerships Details of expresses trips by MCAs and County stoff Details of overseas trips by MCAs and County staff Details of County executive members, MCAs arranges and facilities.
-Details of County executive members, MCAs expenses and facilities The state of the County of t • The total remuneration of the County Governor, Deputy Governor, Assembly speaker, and MCAs Equal Employment Opportunity Management Plan
+The decision-making process should include appropriate A analysis and documentation of all risks and financial implication Account to the Public Develop an annual report detailing: for the expenditure of Progress on delivery of programmes public monies and Financial Performance efficient and effective • Asset reporting operations of the county • Legal proceedings Contracts awarded • Private work and financial assistance Details of external bodies, companies and partnerships Details of overseas trips by MCAs and County staff Details of County executive members, MCAs expenses and facilities • The total remuneration of the County Governor, Deputy Governor, Assembly speaker, and MCAs Equal Employment Opportunity Management Plan